walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Returns

-load() will return the result of the last statement evaluated in the file.
+scload() will return the result of the last statement evaluated in the file.

 #### Example

-    load("myFile.js"); // loads a javascript file and evaluates it.
+    scload("myFile.js"); // loads a javascript file and evaluates it.

-    var myData = load("myData.json"); // loads a javascript file and evaluates it - eval'd contents are returned.
+    var myData = scload("myData.json"); // loads a javascript file and evaluates it - eval'd contents are returned.

 ##### myData.json contents...